zzh8829/PythonCraft/README.md

 Build
 ========

-Recommand Python 3 (2 is not tested)
+Recommand Python 3 on Mac OS (Windows or Python 2 are not supported)

 Required python library: pygame pyopengl